Lopara03/inst414-final-project-Lynnet-Opara/README.md

 This project looks at the mental health trends in college-aged individuals by analyzing two key datasets:

-- **Healthy Minds Study (HMS)** – a national survey focused on mental health, service utilization, and related issues among undergraduate and graduate students.
+- **Adult Depression Indicators (LGHC)** – sourced from national health data on depression prevalence and related indicators.

-File used: `HMS_2022-2023_PUBLIC_instchars2.csv`
+File used: `adult-depression-lghc-indicator-24.csv`

-Description: Contains athe first 1,000 records with self-reported mental health metrics, demographics, and usage of mental health services.
+Description: Contains approximately 160 records with demographic information, self-reported depression indicators, and access to care variables.

-- **Youth Risk Behavior Surveillance System (YRBSS)** – a CDC dataset that captures mental health indicators among youth.
+- **Students’ Mental Health Survey** – a dataset formed through survey data that reflects student demographics, lifestyle, and mental health factors.

-File used: `Youth_Risk_Behavioral_Surveillance_System__YRBSS__-_Mental_Health_Indicators_20250801.csv`
+File used: `students_mental_health_survey.csv`

-Description: Contains 5,000+ records tracking youth mental health behaviors and related risk factors.
+Description: Contains over 1,500 records tracking youth mental health behaviors and related risk factors.

 **Goal:**
 To clean, analyze, and visualize mental health trends in these populations, and use predictive modeling to identify key risk factors.